zainibeats/suprsafe/README.md

 **Warning**: This project may have flaws, and caution is advised when using the software.
 If the program is interrupted during encryption or decryption, there may not be a way to restore the data.
 SuprSafe has not undergone extensive testing, and its stability and reliability are not guaranteed.
 Use at your own risk.

 **SuprSafe** is a powerful yet user-friendly file encryption software that safeguards your sensitive data using the industry-standard AES-256 algorithm.
 With its intuitive command-line interface (CLI), SuprSafe empowers you to encrypt and decrypt files effortlessly, ensuring their confidentiality without unnecessary complexity.
+A companion key generator tool is included to help generate secure main keys.

 **Note**: SuprSafe is designed for **one user per distribution**.
 Each copy of the software can only be used by a single account, ensuring that encryption keys remain secure and isolated for each user.